Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical

 $\textbf{Low-degree polynomial algorithms.}$ The main idea behind our algorithm is to construct a polynomial that is a \emph{combination} of two low-degree polynomials, one is from counting self-avoiding/non-backtracking paths (which was widely used in efficient community recovery \cite{MNS16, MNS18, HS17}) and the other is from counting trees (which was used in \cite{MWXY21+, MWXY23} for correlation detection/graph matching).
 Inspired by the sum-of-squares hierarchy, the low-degree polynomial method offers a promising framework for establishing computational lower bounds in high-dimensional inference problems \cite{BHK+19, HS17, HKP+17, Hopkins18}.
-Roughly speaking, to study the computational efficiency of the hypothesis testing problem between two probability measures $\Pb$ and $\Qb$, our idea is to find a low-degree polynomial $f$ (usually with degree $O(\log n)$ where $n$ is the size of data) that separates $\Pb$ and $\Qb$ in a certain sense.
+Roughly speaking, to study the computational efficiency of the hypothesis testing problem between two probability measures $\Pb$ and $\Qb$, our idea is to construct a low-degree polynomial $f$ (usually with degree $O(\log n)$ where $n$ is the size of data) that separates $\Pb$ and $\Qb$ in a certain sense.
 The key quantity is the low-degree advantage

 The low-degree polynomial method suggests that, if the low-degree advantage of $f$ is uniformly bounded for all $f$ with degree $O(\log n)$, then no polynomial-time algorithm can strongly distinguish $\Pb$ and $\Qb$.
 This approach is appealing partly because it has yielded tight hardness results for a wide range of problems.
 Prominent examples include detection and recovery problems such as planted clique, planted dense subgraph, community detection, sparse-PCA and tensor-PCA (see \cite{HS17, HKP+17, Hopkins18, KWB22, SW22, DMW23+, BKW19, MW21+, DKW22, BAH+22, MW22, DMW23+, KMW24+}), optimization problems such as maximal independent sets in sparse random graphs \cite{GJW20, Wein22}, and constraint satisfaction problems such as random $k$-SAT \cite{BH22}.